-Most roofers don’t understand how to prepare your roof damage claim using Exactimate (the standard software for creating property claims estimates).
+Most roofers do not understand how to prepare your roof damage claim using Exactimate (the standard software for creating property claim estimates).
 Insurance companies want a licensed adjuster to help with the reporting side, not a roofer.

-This may seem obvious, but unfortunately it is not.
-Most roofers are not licensed.
-One of the first things you need to ask any prospective roofer is whether or not they are licensed.
-Be sure to ask them to show you that license, and verify that it is legitimate and current.
+Most roofers are not licensed General Contractors.
+One of the first things you need to ask any prospective roofer is whether or not they are a licensed General Contractor.
+Be sure to ask any prospective roofer to show you their license.
+Make sure to verify their license is legitimate and up to date.

 Tip: T Rock is a licensed General Contractor.
 We are also bonded for any size project.